peel/peel.github.com-v2/_posts/2013-01-21-change-service-oriented-reality.md

 title: "Change: The Service Oriented Reality"
 description: "Change, impact, effect, reaction.
 As similar as they might seem some of the concepts revolving around the software change are in fact orthogonal.

 The change that drives the business software evolution is twofold.
 It takes both business and technical change.
-Both the impact of feature as well as it's maintenance.
+Both the impact of a feature as well as it's maintenance.
 That is why seemingly orthogonal concepts fit together so well. "
 category: articles
 tags: [architecture, programming, java]
 ---